derek73/python-nameparser/docs/customize.rst

     ]>

-"Dean" is a common first name, but sometimes it is more common as a title.
+"Dean" is a common first name so it is not included in the default titles constant.
+But in some contexts it is more common as a title.
 If you would like "Dean" to be parsed as a title, simply add it to the titles constant.

 You can pass multiple strings to both the ``add()`` and ``remove()`` methods and each string will be added or removed.
+Both functions automatically normalize the strings for the parser's comparison method by making them lower case and removing periods.

 ::